nfcim/twokey/README.md

 ## About

-FAuth aims to make WebAuthn credential management intuitive and accessible on all major platforms.
+FlKey aims to make WebAuthn credential management intuitive and accessible on all major platforms.